-Manahau
+Manahau Resilience

-Those who can pick themselves up and keep going have the greatest chance of personal happiness and success.
-Resilience is the explicit focus of a number of our programmes.
+Our programmes focus explicitly on building resilience, knowing we can pick ourselves up and keep going, giving ourselves the greatest chance of personal happiness and success.

-Creativity Auahatanga
+Auahatanga Creativity

-The ability to think outside the square, to respond to the challenges of today in innovative ways, to find new ways of working, thinking and living is vital to a successful future.
+We have the ability to think outside the square, to respond to the challenges of today in innovative ways, to find new ways of working, thinking and living to create a successful future.

-Service Oha
+Oha Service

-It is important for our students to be aware of their place in the local and global community.
-In keeping with Anglican values and tradition, consideration for others is fostered and delivered through co-curricular programmes.
+Our students know their place in the local and global community.
+They will honour the Anglican values and traditions of caring and having consideration for others as fostered and delivered through all our co-curricular programmes.

-Respectful relationships Whanaungatanga
+Whanaungatanga Respectful relationships

-A sense of belonging is nurtured through shared experiences and working positively together as one Marsden family.
-This is achieved through forming and forging reciprocally respectful relationships.
+We will form and forge reciprocally respectful relationships, where a sense of belonging is nurtured through shared experiences and working positively together as one Marsden family.